 The Class A equipment is not intended for use in residential locations where the electrical power is provided by the public low-voltage supply system.
-There can be potential difficulties in ensuring electromagnetic compatibility in those locations, due to conducted as well as radio-frequency disturbances.
+There may be potential difficulties in ensuring electromagnetic compatibility in those locations, due to conducted as well as radiated disturbances.